Music - Composition and Theory (MUSC)

 Credit arranged

 Principles of instrumentation, transcription, and arranging with emphasis on idiomatic instrumental and choral writing leading to projects in scoring for chamber, band, orchestral, and vocal ensembles.
-(Spring only)
+Typically Offered: Spring.

 Harmonic, melodic, rhythmic, and stylistic analysis of principal trends.
 Typically Offered: Fall.